potassco/clorm/README.rst

 Calling ``query.get(d.name)`` executes the query for the given driver.
 Because ``d.name`` is the first parameter it matches against the placeholder ``ph1_`` in the query definition.
-Currently, ClORM support up to four placeholders.
+ClORM has four predefined placeholders but more can be created using the ``ph_`` function.

 Running this example produces the following results: